Roof Ventilation Basics: Tips for Beginners

 Paths to Good Venting

 For intake air, soffit vents are best.
 Air can passively exit through ridge vents or hood vents.
 Turbine vents harness the wind to suck air out of the attic.
 Electric-powered vents are the ultimate air movers but aren’t necessary in most situations.
 Gable vents can help by allowing air in or out, but they don’t usually help the air flow evenly throughout the attic.
+Get to know about home wind turbines.

 Most ceilings aren’t perfectly sealed, so warm, humid air leaks into the attic.
 Then condensation forms on the roof framing and sheathing.
 That moisture supports rot, which can cause serious structural damage to your home.
 The water can also drip onto and through the ceiling, causing further damage.